MarcelGarus/semdoc/server/protocol.md

 ## Protocol

-This document documents the protocol between the engine process and the viewer.
+This document documents the protocol between the engine process and the reader.

 The protocol uses JSON.